robenkleene/audio-references/logic-pro/logic-pro-midi.md

 ### Velocity

-- Use the "Velocity Tool" and drag vertically on a note.
+- Use the `Velocity Tool` and drag vertically on a note.
-- Hold `⌘⌃click` on a note to automatically use the velocity tool on the note.
+- Holding `⌃⌘` while hovering a note switches to the velocity tool
 - Switch to the "Step Editor" to change the velocity using with visual bars.